rjmoggach/django-token-auth/docs/install.rst

     bin/buildout
     bin/runtests

-If you want to install the package using pip:
+If you want to install the package from the master branch using pip:

     pip install -e git+git://github.com/mogga/django-token-auth.git#egg=django-token-auth::

-Or the classic method, run the following command inside this directory:
+Or download and run the following command inside this directory:

     python setup.py install::